-August 3-8, 2014 Overnight Youth Camp north of Portland
+August 3-8, 2014 Overnight Youth Camp between Seattle & Tacoma WA

-This is a celebratory week of making the most artistic and useful tools necessary for traditional living.
-For example, we’ll make arrowheads by flintknapping, the world’s oldest exotic craft, and make a bow from all natural materials.
-It’s a real trick to get proficient at these two crafts, since “tillering” and “flaking” allow for no mistakes, but you’ll have plenty of materials to keep working with in order to finish with a great archery bow and arrow.
+Become a great archer during this week of making the most artistic and useful tools necessary for traditional living.
+For example, we’ll make arrowheads by flintknapping, the world’s oldest exotic craft, and make a bow from all natural materials, and learning to shoot instinctually with excellent form.
+It’s a real trick to get proficient at these crafts, since “tillering” and “flaking” allow for no mistakes, but you’ll have plenty of materials to keep working with in order to finish with a great archery bow and arrow.
+Click this link for bow and arrow making instruction plus archery demo.

 Other projects include harvesting a tree to make fish spears, and gathering feathers to fletch a dart for your at-latl, which was the world’s most widely-spread technological invention for efficient hunting, allowing for humans to thrive over six continents.
 Obviously, knife work is paramount this week, and it will be a priority that you attain a high level of safety and proficiency with us, practicing your skills by making an aerodynamic rabbit stick.

-This camp week has grown to rival even the most popular camps in our 12 year history, probably due to the expertise of our instructors.
-Stone Age Artisans also prepares participants for hunting in the future, since those who choose to hunt carry with them a great sense of honoring all life: that it is sacred, from the mightiest stag to smallest mouse.
+This camp week has grown to rival even the most popular camps in our history, probably due to the expertise of our instructors.
+Ancient Archers & Artisans also prepares participants for hunting in the future, since those who choose to hunt carry with them a great sense of honoring all life: that it is sacred, from the mightiest stag to smallest mouse.
 Of course, hunting can only be done legally, and few animals are in-season during the summer.
-Yet when it happens, you must honor any animal you harvest by utilizing all of its body, learning to skin, gut, butcher, and tan hides for making leather.
+Yet when it happens, you must honor any animal you harvest by utilizing all of its body, learning to skin and tan hides for making leather.
 Honoring the animals is exactly what this camp is all about.

 Ages 9-13: Space is available; no prerequisite.